 New efforts in managing Babson’s woodlands and landscape include the following:

 Conserve resources previously devoted to maintaining unused and little-used areas of the campus.
 This involves tree planting to reforest where appropriate, planting low-maintenance perennials, and mowing low-use areas monthly instead of weekly.

 Switching to non-pesticide methods of insect control wherever possible.

 Applying pesticides only when absolutely necessary, and then using formulations that are the least harmful to the environment.

 To the extent possible use native and other low maintenance species in new plantings to reduce maintenance and water requirements

 Integrated Pest Management

-Babson's Facilities department practices integrated pest management, a systematic approach to managing pests which focuses on long-term prevention or suppression with minimal impact on human health, the environment and non target organisms.
+Portions of the campus are protected spaces and are not actively maintained by Facilities Management.
+The remaining 145 acres of campus are actively maintained using a practice known as integrated pest management, or IPM.
+This is a systematic approach to managing pests which focuses on long-term prevention or suppression with minimal impact on human health, the environment and non target organisms.
 IPM incorporates all reasonable measures to prevent pest problems by physical, biological or chemical pest population management methods to reduce pest to acceptable levels and prevent unacceptable damage or annoyance.